Charges pending against suspects hospitalized following police chase

 Two men who were hospitalized Thursday following a police chase that ended in a crash have charges pending against them, Alamo police Chief Ricardo Ozuna said.

-The police chase started in Alamo when officers responded to a report of shots fired in the areas Thursday at around noon, police said.
+The police chase started in Alamo when officers responded to a report of shots fired in the area Thursday at around noon, police said.

 PREVIOUS STORY: Suspects linked to shots fired call in custody after chase ends in crash in San Juan